arangodb/docs/3.5/tutorials-reduce-memory-footprint.md

 ```

 This option limits the ArangoDB edge [cache](programs-arangod-cache.html) to 10
 MB.
-If you don’t have a graph use-case and don’t use edge collections, it is
+If you do not have a graph use-case and do not use edge collections, it is
 possible to use the minimum without a performance impact.
 In general, this
 should correspond to the size of the hot-set.